p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <i>Pro Tip :- <br>
  #For new products, the goal could be user adoption wherein the user group and use case could be selected based on market size or gap.<br>
 #In a real world scenario, a PM will first check the data of the conversion funnel if the product is an existing one.
-It may be possible that the actionable issue is regarding the discovery of the product and not the usage or engagement. </i>
+It may be possible that the actionable issue is regarding the discovery of the product and not the usage or engagement.</i>

+For more details on how to identify product goals, read <a href="https://prodbee.com/product-goal-metrics/" target="_blank">Goals & Metrics</a>.

 <p style="color: #EA2F65"> <b>6) Solutions</b></p>